Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Narrative indicator:  There isn't really reason to suspect that ZPE arrays intended to be used rarely and slowly would fall apart when the territory does.
 Once society stops drawing on the ZPE arrays, they'll still remain out there in the deep black, patiently accumulating energy for a future administration to tap into.
 	11. Mechanism proposal:  The system of ZPE arrays is never (literally never) actually complete, but given infinite time, it produces infinite returns with costs that reach asymptotically towards zero.
 That's why the Beyonders promote this technology as a rational investment for humans to make.
 Beyond all societal implications and accounting tricks, having the ability to produce Beyonder Engines gives industrial specialists a reliable export, because galactic demand for ZPE arrays is insatiable.
 	12. Downside analysis:  Yet one final "contradiction of hyperspace" occurs here: since the advocates of this system advocate the rationality of perpetually expanding it, costs actually rise over time instead of falling to the asymptote.
 This policy makes sense if you assume that you'll be ruling *forever*, and the Old Empire does exactly that... and so this contributes to the periodic collapses of the systems of the Old Empire, which have then to rebuild until they can reconnect to their deep space generator network.
 A hypothetical Imperial society that *isn't* pushing hard to perpetually expand its ZPE network is beyond the scope of this game, and may be beyond the scope of their ideology; when does anyone stop wanting more limitless free energy?
 	13. Apologia:  Note that the 'downside' of the system costing more to run than it returns due to perpetual expansion pressures is something that conceivably could be blocked in systems once you give them independence.
 So the Beyonder Engines are a technology that (when no longer being pushed hard by a territorial Viceroy) could give society more capability to... scale back the over-expenses and stabilize.
 For a while.
 It suggests a way for parts of galactic society to step beyond the constraints of this game's tech tree... for a while.
+That's why I dubbed it a Failsafe technology, since it suggests that the territories can be independently well-governed for a longer period of time with gentler declines.
 	14. Bureaucratic waste analysis:  I imagine the implementation of this technology involving the construction of a defensive bureaucracy to INTENTIONALLY make sure that everything which touches the Beyonder Engines is slowed down severely.
 It's similar to the Stasis Controller downside, but worse because this requires more active intervention, and that intervention takes a form which is more malign to the basic normal functioning of a bureaucracy.
-If the public isn't perfectly understanding, Beyonder Engines might promote the hatred of bureaucracy; imagine all the people ranting about how resources are being "wasted" just "sitting there" because the bureacrats and industrialists are "doing nothing"!
+If the public isn't perfectly understanding, Beyonder Engines might promote the hatred of bureaucracy; imagine all the people ranting about how resources are "being wasted just sitting there" because the bureacrats and industrialists are "doing nothing"!
 	15. Utopic rating:  4/5
-	16. Public protection rating:  2/5, +1 in planned economies
+	16. Public protection rating:  2/5, +2 in planned economies, +1 in regulated economies
 	17. Technological smoothness:  5/5
 	18. Technological extremophilia:  Unrateable.
 Irrelevant!
 This investment certainly does develop towards extremes... *ridiculously slowly*.
+	19. Stress/boredom:  1/5 (Dull)
-	19. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
+	20. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
+	21. Special categories:  Detached, Failsafe
+	22. Conversion potential:  Commonwealth<->Empire
 15. Panarchic Courts
 	1. Mechanism proposal:  One of the services that the Panarchy provides is to flush planets with panarchic arbitrators.
 The galactic arbitration service ostensibly exists to maximize access to judicial resources and push society towards a more fully consensual basis of law.
 They dive into the disputes and legal ambiguities of the planet's society to find ways to bring people towards agreement on even the most entrenched disputes!
 	2. Downside analysis:  The most charismatic lawyers in the galaxy are very charismatic indeed, and can blind the unwary.
 Panarchic courts sometimes bind people to 'voluntary' agreements that they would rather not have gotten involved with.